Itangalo/AI-Education/the Book/32 Programming.md

 > 	print(f'The number of words on the page is {word_count}')
 > Note that this program only works for English Wikipedia pages.
 To use it on another language version of Wikipedia, change the URL address in line 8 to the appropriate language version.

-## Find exceptions you missed in the code
+## Find Exceptions You Missed in the Code
 ChatGPT can analyze code and in many cases find different ways that the program can break.

 **When reading the conversation, think about:**